tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:appliesTo
 - Preferred Label: applies To
-- Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Assertion is made.
+- Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Response is made.
-- Comments: If a bdqffdq:Assertion forms the oa:body of an oa:Annotation, the bdqffdq:appliesTo bdqffdq:DataResource would be the oa:target of the bdqffdq:Annotation.
-If bdqffdq:Assertions are composed in bdqffdq:DataQualityReports, the bdqffdq:appliesTo bdqffdq:DataResource is an item examined as part of the bdqffdq:DataQualityReport.
-Expectation for bdqffdq:SingleRecord Test bdqffdq:Assertions on Darwin Core data in the BDQ standard is that bdqffdq:appliesTo would point at a dwc:Occurrence record.
+- Comments: If a bdqffdq:Response forms the oa:body of an oa:Annotation, the bdqffdq:appliesTo bdqffdq:DataResource would be the oa:target of the bdqffdq:Annotation.
+If bdqffdq:Responses are composed in bdqffdq:DataQualityReports, the bdqffdq:appliesTo bdqffdq:DataResource is an item examined as part of the bdqffdq:DataQualityReport.
+Expectation for bdqffdq:SingleRecord Test bdqffdq:Responses on Darwin Core data in the BDQ standard is that bdqffdq:appliesTo would point at a dwc:Occurrence record.

 ********************